3190 Oak Hill Drive

 Humans have been fascinated with Eagles, Hawks, Falcons, and Owls for thousands of years.
 By teaching elements of the ancient art and science of falconry, we empower youth to care for birds of prey and reconnect to nature.

-Being responsible for a wild raptor is a transformative experience that inspires both a thirst for STEM education and a reconnection to self.
+Learning about raptor research & conservation for a wild raptors is a transformative experience that inspires both a thirst for STEAM education and a reconnection to self.
 The relationship offers mutual healing.
 The raptor gets a second chance for survival and the relationship can change the course of a young person’s life.
 Many will gain a lifetime connection to raptors and conservation.
 On returning home to DC, our Anacostia River education centers - The Monique Johnson Anacostia River Center and The Matthew Henson Earth Conservation Center - offer a seamless path for the youth to a build on their knowledge of science and nature.

 The American Kestrel